Ganesh Rasik was born in 2004 B.S. (nearby 1947 A.D.) in a

 When Dreams Become Nightmares

-sometimes days before their deaths.
+occasionally days before their deaths.
 He believed these were signs, messages from

 These dreams haunted him.
 So did the loneliness.
 Sometimes,